blake122096/osticket-prereqs/README.md

 </p>
 <br/>
 <p>
-Once that's done, we can install the PHP manager for IIS.
-Open on the file and click OK to all the default selections.
-Do the same thing for the rewrite modules (rewrite_amd64 file).
+Install the PHP Manager for IIS by running the downloaded installer and accepting the default options.
+Similarly, install the rewrite modules by running the rewrite_amd64 installer with default settings.

 </p>
 <img src="https://i.imgur.com/Uh4Zwlj.png" height="80%" width="80%" alt="install php manager and rewrite"/>

 <br />

 <p>
-Now we'll create a directory in C:\ called PHP, basically C:\PHP.
-Click on the folder at the bottom the Taskbar or search for File Explorer.
-This is so that we can extract the zipped PHP folder into this new directory and allow osTicket to work with PHP.
+Create a new folder named "PHP" in the C:\ drive (C:\PHP).
+You can access the drive through File Explorer.
+This folder will store the extracted PHP files, which are essential for osTicket to function correctly.
 </p>
 <p>
   <img src="https://i.imgur.com/BCMLUId.png" height="80%" width="80%" alt="extract php to c php"/>